bkecskemeti/RoboND-Perception-Project/writeup.md

 #### 5. Euclidean clustering

-Find clusters in the data points using Euclidean clustering.
-Points close to each other are identified as belonging to a distinct objects, which can be labelled later on.
+The goal is to find clusters in the data points using Euclidean clustering.
+Points close to each other are identified as belonging to distinct objects, which can be labelled later on.

 <img src="output/rviz_clusters.png" width="50%">